acbarrentine/chimera-md/examples/index.md

 lion and a goat.
 It was the differing perspectives that suggested the name for this project.
 It is a web server that presents an alternative view depending on the kind of document you are looking at.

+## Extensibility

+This file, index.md is an example of Chimera-md's extensibility system.
+What you see beneath this paragraph is being furnished by a helper template called index-helper.html.
+It takes a list of files and folders and gives them a clean presentation.
+Not every index page should list all files, but when it's safe, this is a great way to fill one out dynamically.